Care and Reconstruction of the Burned Hand

 - Using musculocutaneous or fasciocutaneous flaps

-There are techniques surgeons can use on the fingers that can become contracted due to scar tissue on the fingers themselves or due to contraction of the tendons of the palm of the hand.
+There are techniques surgeons can use on the fingers that can become contracted due to scar tissue on the fingers or contraction of the tendons of the palm of the hand.
 Flaps or skin grafts are used once the finger has been released and is not contracted anymore.
-There can be extensor contractions of the finger joints, depending on where the scar tissue is the thickest and most contracted.
+The finger joints can have extensor contractions, depending on where the scar tissue is the thickest and most contracted.
 Wires can be used to keep the fingers in a flexed position while the surgery heals.
 Surgery can be done on the web spaces, which sometimes are burned so that two fingers are partially fused together, or the web space between the thumb and the rest of the hand is too narrow.Electrical Burns of the Hand and Arm

 Electrical burns are common in the workplace and often affect the hand and arms.
 Circulation damage secondarily happens in up to 60 percent of cases.
 Doctors can assess the degree of circulatory damage by looking for cyanosis and coolness of the hand and forearm, by seeing deep vascular thromboses using Doppler flowmetry, arteriography, and MRI scans or circular exploration of the wound.

 Deep structures are often damaged in electrical burns, and there is an imminent need to decompress areas where swelling has cut off the circulation to the hand.
-In one to two days, the wounds can be debrided of dead tissue and covered in skin grafts.
+The wounds can be debrided of dead tissue in one to two days and covered in skin grafts.
 Unfortunately, high voltage electrical injuries to the hand and arm are often so severe that parts of the arm and the entire hand need to be amputated to save the patient’s life.

-Please take a look at our case history on our settlements and verdicts page.
+Please look at our case history on our settlements and verdicts page.